Custom License Storage

 Encryption takes place during the activation and initial storage of the license, utilizing the `activateLicense()` method on the `LicenseManager` object.

-Decryption of the license file is done when either `reloadLicense()` or `getCurrentLicense()` are called, also on the `LicenseManager` object.
+Decryption of the license file is done automatically when the SDK automatically reloads the license file, or when either `reloadLicense()` or `getCurrentLicense()` are called on the `LicenseManager` object.

 {% hint style="info" %}